jeussantiago/travelHelper-chrome-extension/README.md

 issues:

 1. breaks because of where it's located.
 Since the the data gathering is done inside of a click event, it should be seperated from the html - can think of it like seperating html and javascript.
+JD: let's go over this

 2. when you get the number of passengers, you don't specify how many of each type of people.
 (Ex: Adults: 1, Child: 2, etc.)
     - Your format: 3 with no specifics
+JD: Fixed

 3. origin and destination variables query the same class.
 Not sure what was intended here
+JD: Fixed.
+Changed selector to use the aria-labelledby attribute from each fields' input element

 4. query doesn't account for multi city